NuevoFoundation/workshops/content/english/jsappybird/1-Activity/add-rotation.md

 ## Working Together

-In the repl.it window below, we started the code with the line `bird.angle+=1;`.
+In the repl.it window below, we started the code with the line `bird.angle +=1;`.

 ![alt text](../../img/rotate.png "image to add rotation to the bird")

- In  your console you should see a Jsappy bird  roatting with an angle after you press **run**:
+In your console you should see a Jsappy bird rotating with an angle after you press **run**:

 ![alt text](../../img/rotate_output.png "bird rotating")